kodetroll/simple_alarm/README.md

 e.g. type './alarm -a PLAY_RING -t 15 -i 5 --verbose --debug'
 ```

-This application uses aplay to play wav files and ogg123 to play ogg files.
+Note: This application uses 'aplay' to play wav files and 'ogg123' to play ogg files.
-These applications must be installed in order for the actions to work.
+These applications must be installed in order for actions that play sounds to work.
-To get aplay, install the alsa package, for ogg123, install the vorbis-tools
+To get aplay, install the alsa package, for ogg123, install the vorbis-tools package.
-package.

 ACTIONS
 -------
 The possible set of actions that may be specified with the --action or -a
 command line argument are as follows (Spelling and case are significant):

 * NONE - Takes no action
 * PLAY_WAV   - Plays the specified (or default) wav file using aplay
 * PLAY_BEEP  - Plays phone-outgoing-calling.oga from freedesktop